Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Compatible surface train track decompositions

 A measured lamination in $\PML$ is defined up to an isotopy of the surface.
 The union of the vertical edges of $\tt_{X, H_X}$ consists of disjoint vertical segments.
 Each vertical segment of the union is called a {\sf (vertical) slit}.
-Then a measured lamination can be carried by a train track in many different ways by homotopy across slits: \begin{definition}[Shifting] Suppose that $T$ is a train-track structure of a flat surface $E$, and let $L_1$ be a realization of $L \in \ML$ on $T$.
-For a vertical slit $v$ of $T$, consider the branches on $T$ whose boundary intersect $v$ in a segment.
+Then, a measured lamination can be carried by a train track in many different ways by homotopy across slits: \begin{definition}[Shifting] Suppose that $T$ is a train-track structure of a flat surface $E$, and let $L_1$ be a realization of $L \in \ML$ on $T$.
+For a vertical slit $v$ of $T$, consider the branches on $T$ whose boundary intersects $v$ in a segment.
 A {\sf shifting} of $L_1$ across $v$ is a homotopy of $L_1$ on $E$ to another realization $L_2$ of $L$ which reduces the weights of the branches on one side of $v$ by some amount and increases the weights of the branches on the other side of $v$ by the same amount (Figure \ref{fShifting}).
 Two realizations of $L$ on $T$ are {\sf related by shifting} if they are related by simultaneous shifts across some vertical slits of $T$. \end{definition}

-The homotopy of $[V_Y]_X$ in \Cref{HomotopyToBeCarried} move points at most to adjacent branches in the horizontal direction.
-Thus we have the following. \begin{lemma}\Label{UniqueUpToShifting} In Lemma \ref{HomotopyToBeCarried}, realizations given by different choices $s_i$ are related by shifting. \end{lemma}
+The homotopy of $[V_Y]_X$ in \Cref{HomotopyToBeCarried} moves points at most to adjacent branches in the horizontal direction.
+Thus we have the following. \begin{lemma}\Label{UniqueUpToShifting} In Lemma \ref{HomotopyToBeCarried}, the realizations given by different choices of $s_i$ are related by shifting. \end{lemma}

 \begin{proposition}\Label{UniqueRealizationUpToShifting} Let $\hH_i = (H_{X, i}, H_{Y, i})$ be a sequence in $\PML \times \PML \minus \Delta^\ast$ converging to $\hH = (H_X, H_Y)$ in $\PML \times \PML \minus \Delta^\ast$.
 Let $W_i$ be a realization of $[V_{Y_i}]_{X_i}$ on $\tt_{X, H_{X, i}}$, and let $W$ be a realization of $[V_Y]_X$ on $\tt_{X, H_X}$ given by Lemma \ref{HomotopyToBeCarried}.
-Then, a limit of the realization $W_i$ and the realization $W_\infi$ are related by shifting across vertical slits. \end{proposition}
+Then, a limit of the realization $W_i$ and the realization $W$ are related by shifting across vertical slits. \end{proposition}